kubesphere/website/content/en/docs/toolbox/auditing/auditing-query.md

 weight: 15330
 ---

 KubeSphere supports the query of auditing logs among isolated tenants.
-This tutorial demonstrates how to use the query function, including the interface, search parameters and detail pages.
+This tutorial demonstrates how to use the query function, including the interface, search parameters, and detail pages.

 ## Prerequisites